iklobato/ai-cold-calling/README.md

 **"Missing required API keys"**
 - Check `.env` file has all required credentials
-- Verify API keys are valid and active
+- Verify Plivo API keys are valid and active
 - Ensure environment variables are loaded

 **"No callable contacts"**